How Much Difference Will Eli Lilly's Half-Price Insulin Make?

 "We want to recognize that this is not a panacea," says company spokesman Greg Kueterman.
 "This is an option that we hope can help people in the current system that we work with."

-It's worth nothing that Humalog is a rapid-acting insulin, but that's only one of the two types of insulin most people with Type 1 diabetes use every day.
+It's worth noting that Humalog is a rapid-acting insulin, but that's only one of the two types of insulin most people with Type 1 diabetes use every day.
 The second kind is long-lasting.
 Lilly makes one called Basaglar.
 The most popular long-lasting insulin is Lantus, produced by Sanofi.
 Neither has a lower-cost alternative.

 Still, Lilly's move on Humalog could put pressure on the other two big makers of insulin to act.